 Step 1 – Authentication of documents: All original documents/copies requiring attestation or Apostille should be first authenticated by the designated authorities of the State/Union Territory from where the document has been issued.

-- In case of personal documents, Home/General Administration Department of the concerned State Government/Union Territory are the designated authorities.
+- In case of personal documents, the Home/General Administration Department of the concerned State Government/Union Territory are the designated authorities.

 - In case of educational documents, the documents should first be authenticated by the Education Department of the concerned State Government/Union Territory.